Skip to content

 Montreal, Quebec

-Kanpe co-founder, Régine Chassagne created Kanpe with the desire to develop customized solutions to empower the neediest Haitian families to become autonomous while ensuring Haiti’s environmental protection.
-She is also the co-founder of the Montreal independent famous band Arcade Fire.
+Régine Chassagne co-founded KANPE with the desire to develop customized solutions to empower the neediest Haitian families to become autonomous while ensuring Haiti’s environmental protection.
+She is also the co-leader of the Montreal famous indie rock band Arcade Fire.

 Monthly Digest Stay updated on this project